react-navigation/react-navigation/README.md

 ### Router

-An object that provides a reducer to update the state as well as some action creators.
-The router object should implement several properties:
+The router object provides various helper methods to deal with the state and actions, a reducer to update the state as well as some action creators.

-- `getInitialState`
-- `getStateForAction`
-- `actionCreators`

 The router is responsible for handling actions dispatched by calling methods on the `navigation` object.
 If the router cannot handle an action, it can return `null`, which would propagate the action to other routers until it's handled.